 Material-wise, the tests are very similar.
 They have practically equal amounts of math, reading, and language questions, and they each have an essay.
 It follows that, since the material is similar, the differences between the two exams mostly come down to structure.
 The key differences between the ACT and the SAT are four-fold:

 After we discuss the differences, we will talk about the advantages and disadvantages of each exam.
-The goal of this discussion is to help you decide which exam is the right fit for your student.
+The goal of this discussion is to help you decide which exam is the right fit for you (or if you're a parent or counselor, for your student).

 Here is a breakdown of the number of questions on each test within both the ACT and SAT, as well as the time given for each.